marioyasuo/AutoMapper/Configuration.md

     });
 );

-// Marker types for assemblies
+// Or marker types for assemblies:
 Mapper.Initialize(cfg =>
     cfg.AddProfiles(new [] {
         typeof(HomeController),